Skip to main content

 Our Work Around the World

-Americares responds to an average of 30 natural disasters and humanitarian crises worldwide each year, establishes long-term recovery projects and brings disaster preparedness programs to vulnerable communities.
+Americares responds to more than 35 natural disasters and humanitarian crises worldwide each year, establishes long-term recovery projects and brings preparedness programs to communities vulnerable to disasters.
 Our relief workers are among the first to respond to emergencies and stay as long as needed, helping to restore health services for survivors.